pinobatch/numism/docs/village.md

 Ten-year-old Mindy sees classmate Emily reading a video game manual at recess and gets jealous.
 When Mindy gets home, she asks her parents to buy her a game console.
-Parents tell her they don't have the money, suggest that she search for loose change in the city park, and warn her about counterfeit money.
+Parents tell her they don't have the money.
+Classmate Clem suggests that Mindy search for loose change in the city park.
+Parents approve of her initiative and warn her about counterfeit money.

 She ends up spending her money on everything but the game console, such as athletic shoes and a pool float, in hopes that it'll help her